You are invited to a frontier conversation on the Montana prairie.

 A deep breath, a long view, room to inquire

-For the third year, we are gathering a few people in Montana simply to be in the same place at the same time, away from offices, deadlines, and project teams.
+Again next year we will gather a few people in Montana simply to be in the same place at the same time, away from offices, deadlines, and project teams.
 We trust that the important stuff will emerge because of who’s there and what we are experiencing, and so far that trust has been well-placed.

 We are capping this at ten people.
-If you feel you are living on one or more of the frontiers being created by the transitions in the world, in your work, or in yourself, and if it appeals to you to sit by the fire, walk the river bank, cook breakfast, and explore this conversational landscape, then you are invited.
+If you feel you are living on one or more of the frontiers being created by the transitions in the world, in your work, or in yourself, and if it appeals to you to sit by the fire, paddle the river, view a wild sunrise, and explore this conversational landscape with a small amount of supporting input, then you are invited.

 Many of those who attended past retreats had some relationship to the world of design.
 But this isn’t a design gathering.
 We’ve been joined by people from agencies, universities, associations, architecture firms, and government agencies.
 Nearly half were between jobs.
 Some were pondering whole new chapters in their career.
 Some had just finished degrees, and one was at the door of his fourth career.

 On the frontier, your questions matter much more than your biography.

 This isn’t a workshop.
 There is a schedule, but there is no agenda.
 The days have a rhythm of openness and shared experience.
 The conversations will happen as we take our time in this amazing land together.
 The invisible outcomes are the ones that matter most.
 Some of us might be a little road-weary and cubicle-blind from the pace we’ve been maintaining.
 At this gathering, no one is expecting anything of you.

 On the first evening we’ll get acquainted with one another, and start to find our questions.

 In the mornings, you choose what to do before breakfast, when to wander into the kitchen for coffee.

 Each morning we offer a thought, provocation, or reading as a way to provide new input into the conversation.